orientalArg/astro-blog/README.md

 ## For blog administration look at the [Tina + Astro](https://tina.io/docs/frameworks/astro/) documentation

-Tina is a very easy to set up `Headless CMS` wich is usually use as admin panel for `Markdown` files, if you know a little bit about JS OOP it'll be very easy to taloring.
+Tina is a very easy to set up `Headless CMS` wich is usually use as admin panel for `Markdown` files, if you know a little bit about `JavaScript OOP` it'll be very easy to tailoring.